Skip to content

 javascript

-// Get the authenticated record
+// Get the authenticated record (the domain has only one Remote Access entry)

 const record = await _MFS.getAuthenticatedRecord(